Portal Walkthrough: Control 1.26 - Agent File Upload and File Analysis Restrictions

 - In Copilot Studio, navigate to the agent's Knowledge section

-- If File Upload is On, upload a small test file with a sensitivity label applied at source (e.g., Confidential)
+- If File Upload is On, upload two test files with different sensitivity labels applied at source (e.g., one Confidential and one Highly Confidential)

 maintainers-local/tenant-evidence/1.26/(gitignored)